PeteJames21/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 - displays 9 and then bad luck from Japan for the 9th loop iteration
 - displays 17 and then bad luck from Italy for the 17th loop iteration Use a `while` loop with a `case` statement

+## 7-clock
+Write a Bash script that displays the time for 12 hours and 59 minutes:
+- display hours from 0 to 12
+- display minutes from 1 to 59